fripon/FriponSites/README.md

 # FriponSites
-The list of Fripon sites up and running
+The list of e-Fripon sites up and running